cazyw/spotify-playlist-backup/README.md

 # Spotify Playlist Backup
-Project to create a website that displays a user's Spotify playlist track details so they can be downloaded.
+Project to create a website that displays a user's Spotify playlist song details so they can be downloaded.

 https://spotify-playlist-backup.herokuapp.com